[Coronavirus] EU courts still issuing verdicts despite pandemic

 A second judge will read out 12 more verdicts at 11AM in another empty room at the EU General Court, a lower tribunal.

-And they will repeat the ritual every Thursday going forward.
+And they will repeat the ritual every Thursday going forward until the virus alert ends.

-The buildings, which normally host 2,300 staff, were emptied last week due to the pandemic and just 100 or so "absolutely necessary" people now go in each day.
+The court buildings, which normally host 2,300 staff as well as lawyers, plaintiffs, and defendants from all over Europe, were emptied last week due to the pandemic and just 100 or so "absolutely necessary" personnel now go in each day.

-The courts were sealed to visitors, suspending all court hearings.
+The courts were sealed to visitors, suspending all hearings.

 And EU judges and their aides now conducted their deliberations from remote locations using an internal system.